grpc/proposal/A30-xds-v3.md

 When gRPC uses v3 to talk to a server, the primary thing that it is choosing is the transport protocol version, not the resource version.

-Luckily, we can be more flexible with the resource version, because there's essentially only one case where we use a field in the v2 protos that was removed in the v3 protos.
-(That case is the node `build_version` field, which we can handle as a special case.)
+Luckily, we can be more flexible with the resource version, because there are no cases where we use a field in the v2 protos that was removed in the v3 protos.
 Therefore, we can simply change our code to parse all incoming messages as v3, regardless of whether they are actually v2 or v3 messages.
 We will also need to accept both v2 and v3 type names interchangeably in all `type_url` fields.

+Note that we will actually take the same approach for the proto messages related to the transport version, such as `DiscoveryRequest` and `DiscoveryResponse`.
+We will unconditionally use the v3 protos to serialize and deserialize these messages, regardless of what version of the transport protocol we are using.
+There is one case where we are using a field in the v2 protos that does not exist in the v3 protos, which is the `build_version` field; for this one special case, we will use a hack to manually populate this field in the v3 proto message by its v2 field number when we are speaking the v2 transport version.

 This means that the logic for determining the transport protocol version is completely independent of the logic for handling the resource version.